Family and Consumer Sciences (FACS)

 FACS 1330.
 Intro Soft Textiles Constructn.
 3 Hours.

 Fundamental principles and techniques of clothing and textiles-based interior elements construction are studied.
 Pattern alteration and fitting techniques are included.
 Practical applications are provided through laboratory experiences.
 (2-2).
-Offered spring semesters.
+Offered each long semester.

 FACS 1331.
 Intro To Hospitality Industry.
 3 Hours.